sjarosz/madoc/README.md

 **`/healthrecords/{healthRecordId}`** [Actions Available: GET]

-Please note MaDoc is a Dockerized application, and therefore, Docker is a prerequisite.
+Please note MaDOC is a Dockerized application, and therefore, Docker is a prerequisite.

 Run `docker-compose up --build` to bring the server up and running.